raoani/pythondataanalysis/IPLAnalysis/README.md

-## Steps to Execute
+# Steps to Execute

+## Analysis 1

-1. ##  How many wickets have fallen in each over through all the seasons for a particular team?
+### How many wickets have fallen in each over through all the seasons for a particular team?

 	Execute analysis_1.py as follows,

 	python analysis_1.py --Team your_wish

 Link to code : [analysis_1] (<https://github.com/raoani/pythondataanalysis/blob/master/IPLAnalysis/PythonAnalysis/analysis_1.ipynb>)